effectai/engine/website/content/news/migration-checklist.md

 ## Effect AI Pre-Snapshot & Migration Checklist: Preparing for the Move to Solana

-Hello everyone!
-My name is Rochelle T., and as the community manager of Effect AI i've written up a checklist of the do's and dont's of the upcoming migration!
+Hey everyone!
+I’m Rochelle T., and most of you know me as the community manager here at Effect AI.
+I've written up a checklist of the do's and dont's of the upcoming migration!
 The **snapshot for token migration** will occur on **1 January at 12:00 PM UTC** for all EFX and NFX tokens, so now is the time to get ready.
 Follow this step-by-step pre-migration checklist to make sure you are ready for the big day!

 ## Step 1: Prepare for the Snapshot